MFA, GL-CMA, M.AmSAT, RYT200

 Elizabeth Johnson, BFA (George Mason University), MFA (University of Illinois, Urbana-Champaign) is a performer, choreographer, educator, Laban Movement Analyst (GL-CMA), Certified Teacher of the Alexander Technique (M.AmSAT), and Registered Yoga Teacher (RYT200).
 An embodied academic, Johnson seeks to integrate somatic, developmental, and feminist/liberatory perspectives into her dance teaching/pedagogies and creative work.

-Her corporeal and written research on pedagogy, learning, and trauma is spurred by her intense experience at the University of North Carolina School of the Arts where she trained in classical ballet with Balanchine ballerina Melissa Hayden as well as former Ballet Russe de Monte Carlo and American Ballet Theatre dancers.
+Her corporeal and written research on pedagogy, learning, and trauma is spurred by her intense training experiences at a nationally prestigious arts school where she trained in classical ballet and modern with former Balanchine, Ballet Russe de Monte Carlo, American Ballet Theatre, Graham, Horton, and Nikolais dancers.

 Her contemporary dance company, Your Mother Dances, has featured her choreography as well as produced national and regional guest artists; her work has been seen in New York City, Washington D.C., Chicago, Minneapolis, Milwaukee and beyond.
 She also performed with David Parker and The Bang Group (NYC), Sara Hook Dances (NYC), and Molly Rabinowitz Liquid Grip (NYC).

-Johnson teaches and presents on dance and somatics nationally and internationally and continues ongoing studies--currently Dr. Martha Eddy’s Dynamic Embodiment-Somatic Movement Therapy Training.
+Johnson teaches and presents on dance and somatics nationally and internationally and continues ongoing studies in Dr. Martha Eddy’s Dynamic Embodiment-Somatic Movement Therapy Training.
 She has been Dance faculty at the University of Illinois Urbana-Champaign, University of Wisconsin-Madison, University North Carolina-Greensboro, University of Wisconsin-Milwaukee, and Texas Tech University.
-She is an Assistant Professor in the School of Theatre and Dance at the University of Florida.
+She is an Associate Professor in the School of Theatre and Dance at the University of Florida.

 Customized Lessons and Body Work